montal95/Mod-4-Wireframe/README.md

 If you create a fully functional MVP and have time left over, you can begin to work on stretch goals.
 Keep in mind that this is an excellent opportunity for you to practice using tools that you may want to incorporate into your Mod 5 project.
 Feel free to set your own goals or to attempt any of the following:

 - **Strongly Recommended:** Style your App using basic CSS or by incorporating a CSS framework like Bootstrap, Semantic, Material UI, etc.
 - **Strongly Recommended:** Refactor your code to use React Router for site navigation.
-Include at least two different *client-side routes* (i.e. use react-router).
-Ex: even if your whole app is mostly a single page app, have the form to signup be found at `/signup`
+While this isn't required, it will make navigation much easier to handle.
 - Add the ability to filter by body, date created, date edited, etc.
 - Sorting by date created, date edited, alphabetical, etc.
 - Use `react-router` to create a multi-page app